-Topics Summary Further information 1.2 Purpose of the Offe · Use of proceeds The Offer of Australian Unity MCIs forms part of Australian Unity's ongoing capital management strategy, with the proceeds of the Offer to be used for a range of opportunities across the Australian Unity Group.
+Topics Summary Further information 1.2 Purpose of the Of fer Use of proceeds The Offer of Australian Unity MCIs forms part of Australian Unity's ongoing capital management strategy, with the proceeds of the Offer to be used for a range of opportunities across the Australian Unity Group.
 Section 3.8.6 These include pursuing near-term growth opportunities within the individual businesses as well as investing capital across the Australian Unity Group where third-party funding has historically been utilised.
-The use of proceeds may also extend to merger and acquisition opportunities across the Australian Unity Group operating platforms-including to increase investment in social infrastructure and to help support business consolidations in important mutual sectors such as private health insurance, banking and friendly societies.
-1.3 Key terms of the A ustralian Unity MCIs Security Perpetual, fully paid mutual capital instruments ("Australian Unity MCIs").
-Issue size \$100 million, with the ability to raise more or less.
+The use of proceeds may also extend to merger and acquisition opportunities across the Australian Unity Group operating platforms- including to increase investment in social infrastructure and to help support business consolidations in important mutual sectors such as private health insurance, banking and friendly societies.
+1.3 Key terms of the A Australian Unity MCIs Security Perpetual, fully paid mutual capital instruments ("Australian Unity MCIs").
+Issue size \$105 million, with the ability to raise more or less.
 Issue price \$100 per Australian Unity MCI.
 Appendix A (Clause 2) Face value \$100 per Australian Unity MCI.
 Appendix A (Clause 2) Currency Australian dollars.
 Appendix A Term Perpetual in nature.
-Dividend Rate • The Dividend Rate is expected to be in the range of 5.00 per cent to 5.25 per cent per annum and will be determined through the Bookbuild.
-Appendix A (Clauses 3.1 and 3.2) The Dividends are expected to be fully franked.
-If a Dividend is unfranked, or partially franked, the Dividend will be grossed-up to compensate for the unfranked amount.
-Franking The Issuer expects the Dividends will be fully franked.
+Dividend Rate The Dividend Rate is 5.00 per cent per annum.
+The Dividends are expected to be fully franked.
+If a Dividend is unfranked, or partially franked, the Dividend will be grossed-up to the provident of the two provident of two prov Appendix A (Clauses 3.1 and 3.2) Franking compensate for the unfranked amount.
+The Issuer expects the Dividends will be fully franked.
 Appendix A (Clause 3.2) Dividend payments Dividends are scheduled to be paid semi-annually in arrears on 15 April and 15 October.
 The first Dividend is scheduled to be paid on 15 April 2021.
-Appendix A (Clause 3.1) Discretionary and Dividends are discretionary and non-cumulative.
+Appendix A (Clause 3.1) Discretionary and • Dividends are discretionary and non-cumulative.
 Appendix A non-cumulative dividends The Issuer may determine to pay no Dividend, a partial Dividend or an Optional Dividend.
 (Clause 3.3) Dividends that are not paid do not accrue and will not subsequently be paid.
 Australian Unity will not be liable to Holders in respect of an unpaid Dividend.